 Islamic Studies Minor

-Undergraduates at UMN may now minor in Islamic Studies.
-This new minor allows those in any major to participate in the critical study of Islam and Muslim societies and cultures.
+The minor in Islamic Studies at UMN is open to all undergraduates and allows those in any major to participate in the critical study of Islam and Muslim societies and cultures.
 It encompasses historical, intellectual, artistic, social, and anthropological approaches to the study of Islam applied through the examination of Islamic texts and other cultural products and through the analysis of social and cultural developments across time and geographic locations.

 Faculty associated with Islamic Studies come from several departments across the College of Liberal Arts.